OldManUmby/DND.SRD.Wiki/pages/15.treasure/default.md

 You gain these benefits while wearing the robe:

-- If you aren't wearing armor, your base Armor Class is 15 + your Dexterity modifier.
+- If you aren't wearing armor, your base Armor Class is 15+your Dexterity modifier.
 - You have advantage on saving throws against spells and other magical effects.
 - Your spell save DC and spell attack bonus each increase by 2.